Christopher Nolan: 2014–2019: Interstellar, Dunkirk and other activities

 Nolan next directed, wrote and produced the science-fiction film Interstellar (2014).
 The first drafts of the script were written by Jonathan Nolan, and it was originally to be directed by Steven Spielberg.
 Based on the scientific theories of theoretical physicist Kip Thorne, the film follows a group of astronauts who travel through a wormhole in search of a new home for humanity.
 In a 2014 discussion of the film's physics, Nolan expressed his admiration for scientific objectivity, wishing it were applied "in every aspect of our civilisation".
 Interstellar – starring Matthew McConaughey, Anne Hathaway and Jessica Chastain – was released to positive reviews and grossed $773 million worldwide.
 Observing its "visual dazzle, thematic ambition", The New York Times's A. O. Scott wrote that Interstellar is a "sweeping, futuristic adventure driven by grief, dread and regret".
 Documentary filmmaker Toni Myers called the film "a real work of art" and praised it for exploring a story spanning multiple generations.
 Interstellar was particularly praised for its scientific accuracy, which led to the publication of two academic papers.
 The American Journal of Physics called for it to be shown in school science lessons.
 At the 87th Academy Awards, the film won Best Visual Effects and received four other nominations.
 Also in 2014, Nolan and Emma Thomas served as executive producers on Transcendence, the directorial debut of his longtime cinematographer Wally Pfister.

 In the mid-2010s, Nolan took part in several ventures for film preservation and distribution of the work of lesser-known filmmakers.
 His production company, Syncopy, formed a joint venture with Zeitgeist Films to release Blu-ray editions of Zeitgeist's films.
-As part of the Blu-ray release of the animation films of the Brothers Quay, Nolan directed the documentary short Quay (2015).
-He also initiated a theatrical tour, showcasing the Quays' In Absentia, The Comb and Street of Crocodiles.
+As a part of the Blu-ray release of the animation films of the Brothers Quay, Nolan directed the documentary short Quay (2015).
+He initiated a theatrical tour, showcasing the Quays' In Absentia, The Comb and Street of Crocodiles.
 IndieWire wrote that the brothers "will undoubtedly have hundreds, if not thousands more fans because of Nolan, and for that The Quay Brothers in 35mm will always be one of [the] latter's most important contributions to cinema".
 An advocate for the survival of the analogue medium, Nolan and visual artist Tacita Dean invited representatives from leading American film archives, laboratories and presenting institutions to participate in an informal summit entitled Reframing the Future of Film at the Getty Museum in March 2015.
 Subsequent events were held at Tate Modern in London, Museo Tamayo in Mexico City and Tata Theatre in Mumbai.
 In April 2015, Nolan joined the board of directors of The Film Foundation, a non-profitable organisation dedicated to film preservation, and was appointed, along with Martin Scorsese, by the Library of Congress to serve on the National Film Preservation Board as DGA representatives.
-Nolan also serves on the Motion Picture & Television Fund Board of Governors.
+Nolan serves on the Motion Picture & Television Fund Board of Governors.